ClusterM/wg-obfuscator-easy/README.md

 After starting the container, access the web interface at:
 - HTTP: `http://your-server-ip:5000/your-prefix/`

-For HTTPS, you'll need to set up a reverse proxy (like Nginx, Caddy, or Traefik) outside the container, or use the automated installation script which sets up Caddy automatically.
+- HTTPS (optional): The container can serve TLS directly if you mount certificates via `SSL_CERT_FILE` and `SSL_KEY_FILE`, but this setup is discouraged—prefer terminating TLS in an external reverse proxy (Caddy, Nginx, Traefik, etc.) or use the automated installation script, which configures Caddy automatically.

 ### Environment Variables